AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/universal-editor/templates.md

 ---
-title: Using Templates to Create Pages that are Editable with the Universal Editor
+title: Templates to Create Pages that are Editable with the Universal Editor
 description: Learn how to create templates that can be used to create pages that are editable with the Universal Editor, saving time and ensuring consistent branding.
 solution: Experience Manager Sites
 feature: Authoring